 Urgent: You can help Mercy Bakery bake and deliver fresh bread to starving families in Yemen.
 COVID-19 threatens food availability…

 Having access to food is something we often take for granted.
 Mercy Bakery is an idea that was founded on the principle that people should have access to the most basic form of substance: bread.
 With the mission to provide free public bakeries around the world for those in need, the first branch of Mercy Bakery opened in Sana’a, Yemen in August of 2018.
-Our goal is to provide at least 4,000 loaves of bread a day to families in need, therefore providing a minimum of 120,000 loaves a month.
+Through our 4 Mercy Bakery locations across Yemen, we have been able to safely deliver and provide over 14,400 loaves of warm, fresh bread to thousands of families every day.
+That’s ~446,400 pieces of bread every month.
+And a total of 5,256,000 pieces of bread fed to Yemeni families in a year!
+With an additional 4 bakeries and kitchens under construction.
 We are open seven days a week and guarantee food security to those in the community for one year through a needs-based voucher program.
 With an operating cost of $3,700 a month, which includes supplies, maintenance, and salaries for the staff, that amounts to less than 3 cents a loaf!
 Just imagine how far a donation can go into feeding entire families where the typical household has 7 people.

 Bakeries and Kitchens are not advertised as food distribution sites, allowing families to enter and leave freely without fear of neighbors suspecting they are receiving aid.
 Local staff and volunteers serve as bakers, delivery personnel, security, and supply procurers alongside representatives of each district to enforce a dignified treatment of each participant.
 We have created a delivery system to assist the disabled, elderly and beneficiaries who wish to remain anonymous for safety reasons.
 If families stop coming for food, HRD staff and volunteers go to their homes to check up on them and see if they wish to continue with our services.
 As around 90% of Yemen’s food supply is imported, local procurement of goods is prioritized with the intent to support the economy.
 Food security should be something that no one should worry about and at HRD we aim to help those with a lack of resources.